augustogoncalves/forge-3leg.nodejs-template/README.md

 # Setup

 For using this sample, you need an Autodesk developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-For this new app, use <b>http://localhost:3000/api/forge/callback/oauth</b> as Callback URL.
-Finally take note of the <b>Client ID</b> and <b>Client Secret</b>.
+For this new app, use **http://localhost:3000/api/forge/callback/oauth** as Callback URL.
+Finally take note of the **Client ID** and **Client Secret**.

 ### Run locally

 Install [NodeJS](https://nodejs.org).

 Clone this project or download it.
 It's recommended to install [GitHub desktop](https://desktop.github.com/).
-To clone it via command line, use the following (<b>Terminal</b> on MacOSX/Linux, <b>Git Shell</b> on Windows):
+To clone it via command line, use the following (**Terminal** on MacOSX/Linux, **Git Shell** on Windows):

     git clone https://github.com/augustogoncalves/forge-3leg.nodejs-template